OscarCampos98/Simple-Shell-Using-UNIX-System-Calls/README.md

-# -Simple-Shell-Using-UNIX-System-Calls
+# Simple-Shell-Using-UNIX-System-Calls
 #Overview
-This project is a simple shell (command-line interpreter) written in C that mimics the basic functionality of a UNIX shell.
+This project is a simple shell (command-line interpreter) written in C++ that mimics the basic functionality of a UNIX shell.
 It supports standard operations like command execution, input/output redirection, piping, and background processes.
 The shell is designed to handle multiple commands and includes error detection for invalid command sequences.

 # Features